Adapted from Strengthening the Parent-Teacher Partnership

 The greater the involvement of parents in the educational lives of their children, the greater the positive impact on student learning.
 Years of research attest to the positive impact of parent involvement on student success in school regardless of socioeconomic status or ethnic background (Edutopia, 2000).
-The National Education Association (NEA) reaffirms several of these benefits (NEA, 2020), including:
+The National Education Association (2020) reaffirms several of these benefits, including:

 - Higher grades and test scores

 - Higher self-esteem

 - Regular school attendance

 When parents feel seen and heard, they are more likely to be involved in their child’s learning, which has many significant benefits such as greater student achievement, a more positive attitude toward school, and improved student behavior (Epstein & Salinas, 2004).